lisp/de.setf.resource/README.md

 - Pevelance
 - PCLOS
 - Rucksack
+- SWCLOS
+- CL-RDFXML[http://www.cs.rpi.edu/~tayloj/CL-RDFXML/] : a direct rdf model interface which transforms an RDF document into a triple stream

 They share a basic architecture, which uses the CLOS-MOP to extend the slot access mechanism to encapsulate access to persistent data.
 Within that framework each demonstrates a variation in the following aspects: